Delaware Valley White Azalea

 The Delaware Valley White Azalea displays magnificent clusters of flowers, and has earned a top spot among the most popular flowering shrubs.

-As spring rolls into summer, your Delaware Valley Azalea turns on the charm with a glorious presentation of lightly perfumed, snow white blossoms.
-These flowers are velvety soft, smooth, and uniquely shaped like delicate trumpets.
+As spring rolls into summer, your Delaware Valley Azalea turns on the charm with a glorious presentation of fragrant, snow white blossoms.

 The bountiful blanket of blooms occurs in clusters at the ends of the branches, remaining picturesque and perfect for several weeks.
-The Delaware Valley (whether alone or combined with other azaleas like the Autumn Debutante or our Autumn Royalty) makes an extraordinary accent border around a deck or front porch.
+The Delaware Valley makes an extraordinary accent border around a deck or front porch.

 We recommend planting near patios and entryways.